ascorbic/astro-loaders/packages/youtube/README.md

 1.  **Create or Select a Google Cloud Project**: If you don't have one, create a new project.
 Otherwise, select an existing project.
 2.  **Enable the YouTube Data API v3**: In the Google Cloud Console, navigate to "APIs & Services" > "Library".
 Search for "YouTube Data API v3" and enable it for your project.
 3.  **Create API Credentials**: Go to "APIs & Services" > "Credentials".
 Click "Create Credentials" and choose "API Key".
 4.  **Restrict the API Key (Recommended)**: For security, it's highly recommended to restrict your API key.
-Click on the newly created API key, then:
-    *   Under "Application restrictions", select "HTTP referrers (web sites)" and add your website's domains (e.g., `*.yourdomain.com/*`).
-    *   Under "API restrictions", select "Restrict key" and choose "YouTube Data API v3" from the dropdown.
+Click on the newly created API key, then under "API restrictions", select "Restrict key" and choose "YouTube Data API v3" from the dropdown.
 This ensures the key can only be used for the YouTube API.

 Once you have your API key, add it to your `.env` file in your Astro project: